7 Best Walking Shoes For Overpronation in 2024

 What makes it the best?

 The main foundation of support lies in the GuideRails system, incorporating firm foam elements within the midsole's walls to enhance torsional rigidity.
+In our attempt to twist the midsole, we awarded it a high 4/5 rating.
 This innovative design not only provides extra support but also prevents excessive movements that can lead to injuries.
-Our manual assessment confirms it’s tough to twist with a high 4/5 rating.

-Providing us with a substantial area to find our footing is the extremely wide 119.5/98.9 mm platform.
+Providing us with a substantial area to find our footing is the spacious 117.3/100.2 mm platform.
 While this boosts surefootedness, the weight took the hit for the vast base and abundant cushioning.
-At 10.9 oz (309g), it’s 13.6% heavier than the standard walking shoe.
+At 10.6 oz (301g), it’s 13.6% heavier than the standard.
 We suggest choosing other pairs if weightlessness is a top priority.

 Pros